 St. Elmo, Colorado

-If you’re looking for a unique Colorado experience, take the hour drive outside Aspen to see one of America’s best-preserved ghost towns.
-St Elmo was established in 1880 as a gold mining town with precious metals drying up by the 1920s; today it has well preserved wooden storefronts and original general store where souvenirs can be bought reasonably!
+If you’re looking for a unique Colorado experience, drive outside Aspen to see one of America’s best-preserved ghost towns.
+St Elmo was established in 1880 as a gold mining town with precious metals drying up by the 1920s; today, it has well-preserved wooden storefronts and an original general store where souvenirs can be bought reasonably!

 The St. Elmo General Store, which opened in 1888 and was once the Miners Exchange that served miners who lived or visited this area of Colorado’s ghost town attractions, can now be seen as an inexpensive day trip destination for those looking to buy unique souvenirs with memories from their adventures here!